Royal Palace of Amsterdam: Palace museum and Royal Palace

+After the fall of Napoleon and the creation of the Kingdom of the Netherlands in 1815, it became a palace of the Dutch Royal House.
+The public floors still function as a museum and are open to the public most days of the year.

 Today, the palace complex is used by the monarch for entertaining and official functions during state visits and other official receptions, such as New Year receptions.
 The award ceremonies of the Erasmus Prize, of the Silver Carnation, of the Royal Awards for Modern Painting, and of the Prince Claus Awards are also held in the Royal Palace.
 It was made a property of the Kingdom of the Netherlands in 1936.
 The balcony of the Royal Palace was used during the investiture of Queen Beatrix in 1980, where her mother, Juliana, announced the new queen to the people.
+In 2013 Beatrix herself abdicated and, on the same balcony, she announced the new king, her son Willem-Alexander.

 The palace was renovated from 2005 until June 2009, during which, among other things, asbestos was removed.
 The palace has been open again to visitors since 14 June 2009.